UAE work permit for private tuitions makes at-home studies more affordable for parents

 American expat Natalia Miranda’s eight-year-old son also takes private lessons for English and Math.

-Miranda said, “When I inquired about private tutoring for both the subjects, a centre quoted Dh200 per hour per subject, but that only covered a 45-minute session.
+Miranda said, “When I inquired about tutoring for both the subjects at a tutorial club, the centre quoted Dh200 per hour per subject, but that only covered a 45-minute session.
 With at least two sessions per week, the cost was too high for me.
-So, I decided to enrol him in in-person classes at a centre in JLT, paying for a term-based package at Dh100 per class.
+So, I decided to enroll him in in-person classes at a centre in JLT, paying for a term-based package at Dh100 per class for each subject.
+These sessions are from 45 minutes to roughly 1 hour."

-“Much as I appreciate the move, I am a bit sceptical about the metrics these private tutors might be using and what their benchmarks are, but I'll rely on recommendations.
+“Much as I appreciate the move about licensing private tutors but I’m a bit sceptical about the metrics these private tutors might be using and what their benchmarks are.
+But when I decide to use their services for my son in the future, I'll rely on recommendations.
 For older kids, I think it's a good approach since they already have a foundation in subjects like English and Math.
 They’ll mainly work on strengthening what they already know.
 This makes the service more accessible, allowing more people to participate.
-We can even share resources among ourselves – like having someone come to the house, with his friend also attending, so we could potentially get a discount for a larger group of students.”
+We can even share resources among ourselves — like having someone come to the house, with my son’s friends also attending.
+We could potentially get a discount for a larger group of students.”

 Jordanian-Palestinian educator Sajida Al Bashir, who has dedicated 30 years to the field, appreciated the country’s decision to open licences for private tutors.
 However, she pointed out certain discrepancies in the practice.